 Enjoy 3 weekends of oompah music, brats, schnitzel and German beer!
 Sponsored by the Deutches Haus of New Orleans.

 New Orleans City Park Festival Grounds will be filled with beignet lovers this October with powdered sugar smiles.
-Along with beignets, enjoy bands like Imagination Movers and Eric Lindell.
+Along with beignets, enjoy live music by popular local bands.

 Ghost Tours, All October

 Tour the “Most Haunted City in America” with a guide who knows who’s buried where and who refuses to stay dead!